Birding Field Trips

 Registration is required.
 A donation to Audubon Society of Corvallis Audubon is requested.
 Contact CorvallisAudubonSecondSaturday@gmail.com for more information and sign-up.

 ASC weekend field trips are led by experienced birders to the best local and regional birding spots.
 Travel is in rented vans, and we pool expenses, stay in comfortable motels, and enjoy meals at local restaurants.
 All levels of expertise are welcome to participate on these trips If you’re a beginner, we’ll help you find and identify birds.
 If you’re an experienced birdwatcher, you can suggest a favorite place.
 We also watch for other animals and even plants!
 Signup sheets are available at the Field Trip table during the ASC general meetings.
 If you would like to organize and lead a tour to a different part of Oregon or for more information, contact Fred Ramsay.

-- Bandon which features sea ducks, alcids, raptors, and many other birds of the southern Oregon Coast, plus Steller’s and California sea lions and possibly elephant seals
+- 1st ASC Weekend Field Trip: March 27-29, Bandon & South Coast, featuring sea ducks, alcids, raptors, and many other birds of the southern Oregon Coast, plus Steller’s and California sea lions and possibly elephant seals!

 - Klamath Basin National Wildlife Refuges including Tulelake, Klamath Basin, and Lower Klamath to find Sandhill Cranes, geese, and some early passerines

-- Rogue Valley to hike up Table Rock for gnatcatchers, towhees, and titmouse; then drive to the Cascades for Great Gray Owls; on to Ashland for a Shakespeare play and spring songbirds
+- Rogue Valley – hike up Table Rock for gnatcatchers, towhees, and titmouse; then drive to the Cascades for Great Gray Owls; on to Ashland for a Shakespeare play and spring songbirds